 Recent discussion in pop culture, in part generated by rapper T.I’s Trumpian egoism I suspect, has again added an unhealthy value to virginity, which will undoubtedly drive up sales in the black market of the child sex trafficking industry, increasing a child’s profitability to their sellers.

-My personal stance is that I will continue to push for the rescue and protection of young girls and our rights to our own bodies.
-The cultural conditioning we have received for thousands of years is not going to be undone overnight, I know this, but that is no reason to sit back and deny the inequalities and obscenities it has created in our modern world, and the very real dangers for innocent children born into a world of poverty where their virginity is their only marketable value.
+The Sunlight Foundation will continue to push for the rescue and protection of young girls and their rights to their own bodies.
+The cultural conditioning we have received for thousands of years is not going to be undone overnight, we know this, but that is no reason to sit back and deny the inequalities and obscenities it has created in our modern world, and the very real dangers for innocent children born into a world of poverty where their virginity is their only marketable value.
 These children deserve their childhood and a future where they can dream – and achieve those dreams – and every voice should be lifted in protest at these grotesque crimes.